13 ft by 20 ft steel Pergola with Clay Tiles Roof

 KEEAN Mig/Arc/Tig Welding 16 Inch Gloves With Extra Padded Palm Leather High Temperature Hot Thermal Work Resistant At 500°C Leather Cut Proof Gaunlets With Kevlar Stitching:

-A selfie of myself!
 Used generic welding glasses and mask as smoke during welding and cutting is not good.
-Aditionally used Studds helmet with front visor for protecting the face from welding and cutting sparks.
-Used HILLSON Mens Welsafe Safety Gumboots.
+Aditionally used a helmet with front visor for protecting the face from welding and cutting sparks and additional safety.

 Dewalt DW871 Heavy Duty Chop Saw 355mm 2200W With Soft Start: